MCLDG/web3js-besu-samples/README.md

 ## Deploy and execute the smart contract
 Details on how to deploy and execute the smart contracts can be found in each of the individual src folders.

+## Getting started
+Navigate to the multiNodePrivacyGroup folder, deploy a smart contract to a privacy group.
+Use the other scripts to interact with the smart contract, as documented in the README files in each folder.

 ## Troubleshooting
 If you see this error: